lgblgblgb/xemu/README.md

   I'm the lamest in the audio realm ...

 * No emulation for the UART, REC (Ram Expansion Controller)

-* Optionally (enabled by default) 512K RAM emulated in the upper region, though not in a REC compatible way.
-This even can cause problems, I guess.

 * CIA emulation (for real, part of 4510 and not even full CIAs from some aspects) is quite lame.
 Though it seems enough for keyboard and